mapcode-foundation/mapcode-java/README.md

 Mapcode Library for Java
 ====

-Online documentation can be found at: http://rijnb.github.io/mapcode-java/

-Release notes can be found at: http://rijnb.github.io/mapcode-java/ReleaseNotes.html
+Copyright (C) 2014 Stichting Mapcode Foundation (http://www.mapcode.com)

 ----

-Copyright (C) 2014 Stichting Mapcode Foundation (http://www.mapcode.com)
+This Java project contains a library to encode latitude/longitude pairs to Mapcodes and to decode Mapcodes back to latitude/longitude pairs.

+**Online documentation can be found at: http://rijnb.github.io/mapcode-java/**

+**Release notes can be found at: http://rijnb.github.io/mapcode-java/ReleaseNotes.html**

+License
+====

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.